eichinflo/eichinflo.github.io/_pages/about.md

 description: "A summary of me, my research interests and current projects."
 ---

-This webpage is a work in progress.
-Chances are, you ended up here because I couldn't resist telling you about it.
-At the moment, there might not be much to see, but allow me to introduce myself:

-This is Florian Eichin, currently in the process of finishing my [Master's in Mathematics in Data Science](https://www.ma.tum.de/en/studies-information/study-programs-mathematics/master-mathematics-in-data-science.html) at [Technical University of Munich](https://www.cit.tum.de/en/cit/home/).
+I'm a PhD candidate and research associate at [LMU Munich](https://www.lmu.de/en/), where I work in [Michael Hedderich's](https://www.michael-hedderich.de) research group, that is affiliated with [Barabara Plank's](https://bplank.github.io) [MaiNLP](https://mainlp.github.io) lab and the [Center for Information and Language Processing (CIS)](https://www.cis.lmu.de).

 Talk to me about your interests and I'll probably get excited, too.
 Try natural language processing, social computing or chinese tea culture to keep me talking for hours.

 If you're interested in collaborating or just connecting, send me a request on [LinkedIn](https://www.linkedin.com/in/florian-eichin/).
 For more informal things, you can find me on [Twitter](https://twitter.com/florian_eichin).

-My research interests include:
-- Natural language processing and understanding
+My research interests are concerned with natural language processing and understanding:
-- Language embeddings, distributed and distributional representations
+- Language embeddings/distributed and distributional representations
 - Analysing and improving social networks
-- Explainable AI
+- Explainable AI/Interpretability
 - Data engineering, science and visualization

 <div style="margin-top: 5%; margin-bottom: 5%; text-align: center;"></div>